timdoubleg/crypto-index-bot/README.md

 # PWACL
-Title: Building an automated index for your binance account
+Title: Building an automated index for your binance account in Python

 Date: 04.11.2020 - 18.12.2020